 Care Coordinator/Promotora de Salud

-The WDI care coordinator, Graciela, is the liaison between patients and the whole integrated healthcare team.
-Her passion is to ensure delivery of the best care by engaging and encouraging each patient to better problem solve and to pursue any recommended lifestyle modifications.
-Graciela works directly with each patient on scheduling various follow up appointments and activities while empowering each with knowledge of their unique condition.
-The care coordinator provides WDI patients with links to available resources and programs within their respective neighborhoods and communities.
-The care coordinator strives to align the goals of the team-based care plan with each of the patient's own personal goals for their health and wellness.
+The WDI care coordinators, Graciela and Rosa, are the liaisons between patients and the whole integrated healthcare team.
+Their passion is to ensure delivery of the best care by engaging and encouraging each patient to better problem solve and to pursue any recommended lifestyle modifications.
+They work directly with each patient on scheduling various follow up appointments and activities while empowering each with knowledge of their unique condition.
+The care coordinators provide WDI patients with links to available resources and programs within their respective neighborhoods and communities.
+The care coordinators strive to align the goals of the team-based care plan with each of the patient's own personal goals for their health and wellness.

 Registered Dietitian Nutritionist